 1. Discover your learning style

 People learn in lots of different ways; some learn by listening, some learn visually and others learn by doing.

-If you learn visually, try using different coloured pens to make notes, draw pictures to illustrate key points, and highlight key learnings in different coloured pens to help you remember information.
+If you learn visually, try using different coloured pens to make notes, draw pictures and diagrams to illustrate key points, and highlight key learnings to help you remember information.

 If you learn by doing, try taking notes while you read your lessons and watch your webinars.
-Write down key words, draw pictures or make charts as this will help you to remember the information.
-You could also speak your notes into a recorder then go for a walk and listen to them.
-Another idea is to walk back and forth with your laptop, iPad or phone open to your study material and read the information on the screen out loud, or to make a diagram or model which illustrates the key learnings from that study period.
+Write down key words, draw diagrams or make charts as this will help you to remember the information.
+You could also speak your notes into a recorder then go for a walk and listen back to them.
+Another idea is to walk back and forth with your device open to your study material and read the information on the screen out loud.
 ‘Doing’ learners may also find it useful to copy key points onto a large writing surface, like a whiteboard or a large piece of paper.
 Flashcards can also help ‘doing’ learners.